 Using the curing station method of curing your resin prints is another quick-curing method for people on the go and looking for a faster method of curing.

-Using this method, miniature items will take approximately one to two minutes to cure.
+Using this method, miniature prints will take approximately one to two minutes to cure.
 On the other hand, medium resin prints take around two to five minutes to cure using the curing station method, and large resin prints take anywhere from five to 20 minutes to cure.

 Water curing is another method of curing resin prints that is effective and quick.
 Miniature prints usually take approximately two minutes to cure using this method, whereas medium to large resin prints takes around seven to 11 minutes.